Dr Elisa Laurenti

 Human haematopoietic stem cells biology in health and disease

-Elisa Laurenti completed her PhD under the supervision of Prof. Andreas Trumpp in Lausanne, Switzerland.
-In 2010 she joined Dr John Dick’s laboratory in the University of Toronto where she became interested in the study of human hematopoietic stem cells.
-She established her own research group at the Cambridge Stem Cell Institute in 2014.
+Elisa Laurenti received her Master in Biological Sciences from the University of Bologna in 2003.
+She then undertook her PhD under the supervision of Prof. Andreas Trumpp at the Swiss Institute for Cancer Research in Lausanne, Switzerland.
+In 2010 she joined Dr John Dick’s laboratory at University Health Network (Toronto, Canada) where she became interested in the study of human hematopoietic stem cells.

 A colony of different blood cells arising from a single adult human hematopoietic stem cell.
 (Credit Antonella Santoro)